Hotmoka/hotmoka/README.md

 > Note that this reference will be different in your machine.
 Change it accordingly
 > in the subsequent examples.

-You can think at this storage reference as a machine-independent pointer to your account Java object, inside the node.
-Moreover, private and public keys have been generated for that account, and saved into a `.pri` and `.pub` file, named after the storage reference to the account.
+This storage reference is a machine-independent pointer to your account Java object, inside the node.
+Moreover, a random sequence of bits, called _entropy_, has been generated and saved into a `.pem` file.
+From that entropy, and the chosen password, it is possible to derive private and (hence) pubic key of the account.
-You should keep the `.pri` file secret, since it allows its owner to control your account and spend its coins.
+You should keep the `.pem` file secret since, together with the password of the account (in our case, we chose `chocolate`), it allows its owner to control your account and spend its coins.
+Note that the password is not written anywhere: if you lose it, there is no way to recover that password.

 > Differently from other blockchains, such as Ethereum, in Hotmoka
 > the storage reference of an account is not derived from its private or public key.
 > Hence, it is well possible to have two distinct accounts, with
 > different storage references, but having the same private (and hence public) key.

-If you want to check that your account really exists at that address, you can query the node, with the `moka state` command:
+We will see in a moment what is the 36 words passphrase generated by `moka`.
+For now, let us check that our account really exists at its address, by querying the node with the `moka state` command:

 ```shell
 $ moka state 22e5e16eeed3b4a78176ddfe1f60d5a82b07b0fc0c95a2000b86a806853add39#0